Marco Zanuso

 Impact on Design History

-Zanuso is widely regarded as an influential figure of Italian industrial design for his role in letting the honest exploration of materials and manufacturing processes guide design choices.
-Where many post-war designers pursued sculptural expression or historicist references, Zanuso insisted that the designer's task was to understand the industrial and material realities of production and allow those realities to shape the outcome.
+Zanuso is widely regarded as an influential figure of Italian industrial design for his role in furthering industrial manufacturing by letting the honest exploration of materials and processes guide design choices.
+Where many post-war designers pursued sculptural expression or historicist references, Zanuso worked on utilising the new revolutionary upholstering system to achieve previously unattainable industrial standards.

 His work with Arflex demonstrated that mass production and bespoke design were not mutually exclusive, and his collaborations with Sapper proved that technological innovation could coexist with elegance and accessibility.